basson099/websocketfiles/README.md

   3. Class strHelper: a string operation class for parsing websocket handshake message
   4. Class ByteBuffer: a simple buffer class base on vector
   5. File sha1.cpp and base64.cpp: SHA1 and base64 encode/decode functions for masking/unmasking data
-  6. File main.cpp: provide an asynchronous websocket server demonstration using libuv as transportion
+  6. File main.cpp: provide an asynchronous websocket server demonstration using libuv as netork transport.
   7. Folder src: source file(websocketfiles code)
   8. Folder include: libuv include files(only for demo)
   9. Folder lib: libuv so file(only for demo)

 ## How to use it in your project

 Copy all files except main.cpp from src folder to your project folder.
-Modify class WebsocketEndpoint from_wire/to_wire function and combine it with your network transport read/write function.The module connection looks like below:
+Modify function WebSocketEndpoint::from_wire/to_wire and combine it with your network transport read/write function.The module-connection looks like below:

 ![Alt text](https://github.com/beikesong/websocketfiles/blob/master/image/module-connection.png)